haitian-jiang/Play-with-Ubuntu/GNOME/GNOME-shell-extensions.md

 ### Install

-If you want to install extensions directly from the website, you should get a native nost connector first.
+If you want to install extensions directly from the website, you should get a "native host connector" first.

-You will be asked to install a FireFox extension called GNOME Shell integration if you install GNOME extensions from the website by FireFox.
+On FireFox, the native host connector is an extension called GNOME Shell integration.
+You will be asked to install it if you install GNOME extensions from the website by FireFox.

 If you use Chrome, there is a similar extension.
 And you can also get it using command ``sudo apt-get install chrome-gnome-shell``.

+After you get the native host extension, you can install whatever extensions you want by simply click the "on" button.
+(You can also turn the extension off this way)

+### Recommandations